 Customer Interaction Manager

-Cisco Unified Contact Center Express (UCCX), Enterprise (UCCE or PCCE)
+Cisco Unified Contact Center Express (UCCX), Enterprise (UCCE or PCCE), Freeswitch, FusionPBX

-CIM allows you to plan, execute and track any form of customer interaction across all interaction channels (chat, voice, email,..), and anylyze the same with an AI tool/ NLU of your choice.
+CIM allows you to plan, track and execute in parallel any form of customer interaction across all interaction channels (chat, voice, web, email), and analyze the same with an AI/ NLU tools of your choice to provide answer suggestions and automate interactions.

 Track, Analyze, Predict with AI